 130 Ethics and Race (3) An introductory course which explores the morality of race relations in America, from the points of view of secular and religious value systems.
 The goal of the course is the enhancement of understanding and philosophical rigor in matters of values among races.

 301 Major Religions of the World (3) A survey of the history and philosophy of major living religions: Hinduism, Jainism, Buddhism, Confucianism, Taoism, Zoroastrianism, Judaism, Christianity and Islam.
 (Same as RLST 301.)

 310 Aesthetics (3) A basic course in aesthetics, dealing with such conceptual issues as the criteria of identity of works of art, the idea of style, of expression, the notion of aesthetic attitude, the relevance of artists' intentions to interpretation, and truth in literature and the arts.
 Analysis of these and similar notions with reference to examples from various art forms (painting, music, literature, etc.).
 Written reports and oral presentations are required.
 (Same as FA 310).

-315 History of Modern Philosophy (3) An examination of the leading philosophical ideas of the 16th, 17th, and 18th centuries; the scientific revolution, Descartes, Spinoza, Leibniz, Locke, Berkley, Hume, and Kant.
+315 The Modern Mind (3) An examination of the leading philosophical ideas of the 16th, 17th, and 18th centuries; the scientific revolution, Descartes, Spinoza, Leibniz, Locke, Berkley, Hume, and Kant.

 330 Love, Sexuality, and Living (3) A contemporary study of relationships, particularly those of love, human sexuality, caring, authenticity, friendship, family, fellowship, creative living, and appreciation/manipulation.
 Position paper required.